soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 Make sure that the following requirements are met:

-- Your organization has [Office 365 Threat Intelligence](office-365-ti.md) and [Assign licenses to users in Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).
+- Your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md) and [licenses are assigned to users](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/assign-licenses-to-users).

 - [Office 365 audit logging](turn-audit-log-search-on-or-off.md) is turned on for your organization.

 - Your organization has policies defined for anti-spam, anti-malware, anti-phishing, and so on.
-See [Threat management in the Office 365 Security &amp; Compliance Center](threat-management.md).
+See [Office 365 Advanced Threat Protection](office-365-atp.md).

 - You are an Office 365 global administrator, or you have either the Security Administrator or the Search and Purge role assigned in the Security &amp; Compliance Center.
 See [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).